You can stop and remove Oracle Database software and components in an Oracle Database home with Oracle Universal Installer.

 Oracle Real Application Clusters (Oracle RAC)

 Oracle Database Client

--home options from the base directory of the Oracle Database or Oracle Database Client installation media.
+options from the base directory of the Oracle Database, Oracle Database Client, or

 The deinstallation tool is also available as a separate command (

 deinstall) in Oracle home directories after installation.
 It is located in